BrandtWilson/courseware-lms-content/courses/01-puppet/01-2106-Puppet-Firewall.md

 ###Slide 8
 The post.pp manifest looks like this:

 ###Slide 9
 The init.pp manifest looks like this:

-You can see that it contains the pre and post manifests.
+You can see that it contains the pre and post class declarations.

 ###Slide 10